ZippoLag/InterviewCodeChallenge/Devlog.md

 ## Changelog (reverse order)

+- Implement Controller and Logic for getting all of a Student's Grades
 - Implemented Read (GetById) Student
 - Improved API URIs
 - Modified Enrollment entity to accept null Grades to match with DB schema
 - Implemented Read Enrollment
 - Implemented Create Enrollment
 - Add Controller and Logic files for Enrollment
-- Add Controller and Logic files for Students with a "GetTopStudentsForAllCourses" endpoint which has "3" as default parameter
+- Add Controller and Logic files for Students with a "GetTopStudentGradesForAllCourses" endpoint which has "3" as default parameter
 - Add InstructorLogicTest file and implement GetGivenStudentGrades UTs for cases:
 	1. Instructor has given at least one grade for one student
 	2. Instructor has Course assigned, but it doesn't have any enrolled students